 If you're a creative or building a community of any kind, I highly recommend checking out what Kit has to offer.
 From creating landing pages, to segments and even experimenting with creator networks, the entire process has been ease-filled and allowed me to focus on what truly matters: writing to you about creating a life we can sink into, and show up easefully in for self and others.
 As part of the Cyber Monday discount, Kit is offering 30% off annual creator profiles if you'd like to get started.

 Welcome to The Easeful Place.
 I'm so glad that you're here 🌀.
 The Easeful Place is an offering of intimacy, unlearning and discovering soulful creativity through mindfulness.
-It's where creative souls journal, reflect, gather in mindful community and honour their creative power.
-Take your shoes off, relax your shoulders and come recenter with us.
+It's where creative souls fill their cup, journal, gather in mindful community and honour their creative power.
+Take your shoes off, relax your shoulders and come recentre with us.